 We describe notations, terminologies, some basic properties of DFS, heavy-path decomposition, and k-FTRS in Section 2.
 In Section 3, we describe the fault tolerant algorithm for computing the strongly connected components intersecting any path.
 We present our main algorithm for handling k failures in Section 4.
-In Section 5, we show how to extend our algorithm and data structure to also support insertions.
+The details on how to extend our algorithm and data structure to support insertions as well is provided in the full version.